keringdered/celcom-implemenation/README.md

 # Introduction
-Celcom Africa is a company that provide Bulk SMS & USSD service to enterprises.Having started using this service i tried to come up with the easiest way a developer can integrated this service in a PHP environment and as a result this small light weight library came into being.
+Celcom Africa is a company that provide Bulk SMS & USSD service to enterprises.Having started using this service I tried to come up with the easiest way a developer can easily integrate this service in a PHP environment and as a result this small light-weight library came into being.
 The library allows the developer in question to get account balance,send text message using both POST and GET methods,schedule a text message to be send at a later time or date and customize or personalize the text message based on provided options.
 # Prerequisite
 You should:
 * Be registered with Celcom Africa
 * Have a valid API Key
 * Have the correct partner id
 # Usage
 * Clone this repository.
-In your terminal type the following and hit enter.
+In your terminal type the following and hit enter.You may move the files to your project root folder to use _require()_ as in these examples.
 ```php
     git clone https://github.com/keringdered/celcom-implemenation.git
 ```